The Ageless Purpose of God

 New Heavens and New Earth

-So, the Ecclesia of Christ is represented by both the Bride and the City of Zion, New Jerusalem.
-The ecclesia is all about worship itself and has no temple for its temple is the Lord God Almighty and the Lamb.
+Both the Bride and the City of Zion, New Jerusalem represent the Ecclesia of Christ.
+The Body of Christ (the Ecclesia) is all about worship itself and has no temple for its temple is the Lord God Almighty and the Lamb.
 At that time, God’s ecclesia becomes at one with God and His Son, combining in an eternal community.
 We therefore expand God’s community in love.

 There is then a new heavens and a new earth with all the former things forgotten (Isa 65:17).